-An aerial view of western Oregon’s Calapooia River must have been intriguing this October.
+An aerial view of western Oregon’s Calapooia River must have been intriguing in October of 2018.
 The river was filled with bright blue creatures bobbing along in the chilly water.

 A closer look would reveal a classroom of sorts, where a dozen high school students wearing wetsuits, masks and snorkels were exploring this tributary of the Willamette River, which passes through our working forests.

 Sponsored by the Calapooia Watershed Council — a nonprofit dedicated to sustaining the watershed and educating the community about its benefits — and supported by the U.S. Forest Service and Weyerhaeuser, the experience gave students a chance to learn about birds, fish and other fauna essential to river health.

 "The kids really enjoyed it and feedback from the teachers was incredible," says Kristen Daly, an education projects manager for the council.

 This was the pilot year for the program, which was available to students in the Albany, Ore., area.
 A first-of-its-kind west of the Rockies, it’s modeled after a similar program conducted by NorthBay Adventures in Maryland.

 The Calapooia Watershed Council hopes to expand it next year.

 "This summer, NorthBay’s executive director came out and trained us on how their program works," Daly said.